 Proctoring has changed e-learning forever.
-Online learning has gone from being an alternative to become the most demanded educational method today at certain levels of education and for certain training models and other certification and competency assessment companies.
+Online learning has gone from being an alternative to becoming the most demanded educational method today at certain levels of education and for certain training models and other certification and competency assessment companies.

 Teaching has undergone a great change in the last decade, especially in the last few years due to the healthcare situation.
 Online education and training have been the only viable way to deliver content safely over the last two years.